halfa/alambic/README.md

 Objectives
 ----------
-  - improve autocompletion
+  - improve autocompletion of \ref
-  - provide a guide (in english and french) for contributors
+  - provide a guide (in english and french) for begginers contributors
-  - fix bad behaviors when using `Gnome's Dark theme` from tweaktools

 The Team
 --------